ppy/osu-wiki/news/2022/2022-05-18-new-featured-artist-joyless.md

 **7** songs are up for the taking, all pre-timed and available from [**JOYLESS**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/267).

 What's more engaging than an osu! liveplay?
 TWO liveplays.
-Watch ::Monko2k::{ user=4852013 } and [Kahli](https://osu.ppy.sh/users/8926244) play two difficulties of [JOYLESS - Bristol](https://osu.ppy.sh/beatmapsets/1728251) at the same time, then try out a few maps for yourself:
+Watch ::Monko2k::{ user=4852013 } and ::Kahli::{ user=8926244 } play two difficulties of [JOYLESS - Bristol](https://osu.ppy.sh/beatmapsets/1728251) at the same time, then try out a few maps for yourself:

 <div align="center">
     <video width="100%" controls>